ministryofjustice/analytical-platform/docs/DEVCONTAINER.md

 # Data Platform Development Container

 This implementation of the development container is meant to have all repositories cloned into it under the persistent workspace `/home/vscode/workspace`.
-Once we begin our journey to the multi-repo, this should become redundant.
+Once we begin our journey to the monorepo, this should become redundant.
 That means that right now, it is not intended to use this with GitHub Codespaces.

 # Prerequisites